Signy Research Station

 Signy Research Station (originally Station H) is an Antarctic research base on Signy Island, run by the British Antarctic Survey.

 History

 Signy was first occupied in 1947 when a three-man meteorological station was established in Factory Cove above the old whaling station.
 It was the second research base on the South Orkney Islands (after the Argentine Orcadas Base in 1903).
 In 1955, a new hut, Tønsberg House was built on the site of the whaling station.
 In 1963, it was turned into a laboratory for biological research.
+In 1967, transplant experiments with plants led to the introduction of two non-native invertebrates; the flightless midge Eretmoptera murphyi and the enchytraeid worm Christensenidrilus blocki.
 Initially operated year-round, since 1995/6 the station has been open from November to April each year (southern hemisphere summer).

 Facilities

 Today, the base has four buildings with capacity for 8 people.
 The main building, Sørlle House (named after the whaling captain Petter Sørlle, who himself named Signy Island), provides living accommodation and laboratories.
 The other buildings are for storage and provision of power and water services.
 There are also four small huts around the island.

 A light railway was constructed in 1963 for unloading stores and large items of machinery.
 When built, this was the southernmost railway in existence.
 It was later extended up a hill to reach the fuel tanks.